sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/nATakam/rAmendramohanabos/abhijnAnashakuntalam.md

 Religious Views.

  The consensus of scholarly opinion regarding the poet's religious pursuasion appears definitely in favour of the contention that he was a S'aivaite, though by no means a sectarian.
 In the opening stanzas of each one of his plays he has invoked S'iva^(**1**).
+The last stanza of *S'akuntalā* has a direct reference to S'iva[^6].
+In *Kumāra-sambhava*, S'iva himself is the hero of the play and in **M*egha-dūta* we have a powerful description of a shrine dedicated to S'iva.
+But that he was not a dogmatic sectarian is plain enough from his ardent and devout references to Viṣṇu in *Raghu*[^7], and also from his catholic views on the trinity—Brahmā, Viṣṇu, S'iva—pointedly expressed in *Kumāra-sambhava*[^8].
+Hence it may be safely concluded that Kālidāsa was, in matters of religion, what William James would call *"healthy-minded"*, and emphatically not a *"sick soul"*.

-The last stanza of *S'akuntalā* has a [direct reference to S'iva](# " “ममापि च क्षपयतु नीललोहितः”—Ibid.
+[^6]: " “ममापि च क्षपयतु नीललोहितः”—Ibid.
 VII.
-38.").
-In *Kumāra-sambhava*, S'iva himself is the hero of the play and in **M*egha-dūta* we have a powerful description of a shrine dedicated to S'iva.
-But that he was not a dogmatic sectarian is plain enough from his ardent and devout references to Viṣṇu in [*Raghu*](# "Ra.
-X, 14—37."), and also from his catholic views on the trinity—Brahmā, Viṣṇu, S'iva—pointedly expressed in [*Kumāra-sambhava*](# "Ku.
+38."

+[^7]: "Ra.
+X, 14—37."

+[^8]: "Ku.
 II 4; VII, 44; 1. n.
-Infra.").
-Hence it may be safely concluded that Kālidāsa was, in matters of religion, what William James would call *"healthy-minded"*, and emphatically not a *"sick soul"*.
+Infra."

 An extensive traveller.

  Kālidāsa seems to have made a 'grand tour', at least in the northern part of India, from the Vindhyās to the Himālayan Plateaus.
-His accurate description of the kingdoms of Bengal, Behar, Orissa with their sea-coasts and many others, as well as the striking delineation of the operations in burning the ground before [sowing](# "Ra.
-IX-89."), a custom prevalent in Konkan, unmistakably point to the conclusion that he had personally seen those [places and scenes](# "Ra.
+His accurate description of the kingdoms of Bengal, Behar, Orissa with their sea-coasts and many others, as well as the striking delineation of the operations in burning the ground before sowing[^9], a custom prevalent in Konkan, unmistakably point to the conclusion that he had personally seen those places and scenes[^10].
+"It is the mountains that impress him most deeply.
+His works are full of the Himālayas.
+Apart from his earliest drama and the slight poem called, *"The Seasons,"* there is not one of them which is not fairly redolent of mountains."[^11] This also would seem to corroborate the idea of poet's wide travels.
+\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

+[^9]: "Ra.
+IX-89."

+[^10]: "Ra.
 IV.
 36—80; XIII.
 2—63; MD.
-12-64.").
-"It is the mountains that impress him most deeply.
-His works are full of the Himālayas.
-Apart from his earliest drama and the slight poem called, *"The Seasons,"* there is not one of them which is not [fairly redolent of mountains."](# "Prof. Ryder's Kālidāsa.
-P. XI.")
-This also would seem to corroborate the idea of poet's wide travels.
-\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_
+12-64."

+[^11]: "Prof. Ryder's Kālidāsa.
+P. XI."

 ****